msgibson623/Python-API-Challenge/README.md

 ## Part 1: WeatherPy

-In this section, you'll create a Python script to visualize the weather of 500+ cities of varying distance from the equator.
+In this section, I'll create a Python script to visualize the weather of 500+ cities of varying distance from the equator.
 To do so, you'll use a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and your problem-solving skills to create a representative model of weather across cities.

 The first requirement is to create a series of scatter plots to showcase the following relationships: